RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 If you don't have the NORTH-FORCE merger, you can spell NORTH words with ᚩᚱ and FORCE words with ᚩᚹᚱ.
 If there are no potential homophones that need distinguishing, it is recommended to stick with ᚩᚱ.

+## Chews sounds different than choose

+If "chews" sounds different than "choose", you can use ᛁᚹ for "chews" and ᚣᚹ for "choose".

 ## Merge lettER and NURSE

 Does lettER sound the same as NURSE to you?
 NURSE ᛟᛟᚱ is stressed where lettER ᛟᚱ is not.